 5. Poor judgment.
 When an individual is addicted to drugs or alcohol, he or she may do anything to obtain more, including risky behaviors such as stealing, lying.

-6. Drug-seeking.
+6. Drug-seeking behavior.
 People may spend excessive amounts of time and energy finding and getting their drug of choice.

 7. Financial trouble.
 Individuals using drugs may spend large and unexplained amounts of money, drain their bank accounts, and go outside their budgets to get the drug.

-8. Neglect responsibilities.
+8. Neglecting responsibilities.
 Trouble managing work, school, or household responsibilities because of substance use, this is a classic sign of addiction.

 9. Developing unhealthy friendships.
 When people start using new substances, they may spend time with others who have similar habits.
 They may hang out with a new group of people who may encourage unhealthy habits; doing so makes them more likely to use for a longer time, especially if others in the group have a negative life outlook.

-11. Unease or discomfort if you can’t easily access the substance.
+11. Physical and emotional distress.
+Unease or discomfort if you can’t easily access the substance.
 This behavior can be a major red flag for addiction and has massive consequences.

 Some of the more common addictive substances include: